 Not all factory trimmed iron shaft sets are tapered, some are parallel.
 Nippon offers the entire NS Pro series in either .355 taper tips or .370 parallel tips.

 Not all factory trimmed iron sets are constant weight.
-The True Temper XP and Dynamic Golf Progressive sets get lighter as they get shorter.
+The True Temper XP and Dynamic Gold Progressive sets get lighter as they get shorter.

 Parallel Iron shafts come from the factory at a single length.
 This is a set of KBS Tour C Taper Lite Parallel Shafts.
 The word Taper is not exactly correct, like all parallel shafts the tips are .370.
 These shafts are designed to be tip cut 1/2 inch per shaft, then butt cut to length.